From BR Bullpen

 Tanaka then had a record-setting 2013, with his second 1.27 ERA in three years.
 He finished 24-0 with 183 strikeouts to 32 walks in 212 IP.
 He led the PL in wins by 9 over Settsu, Chihiro Kaneko and Takahiro Norimoto), in ERA By .74 over Kaneko, was second to Kaneko with 8 complete games and was second in strikeouts (17 behind Kaneko).
 He became the 4th NPB hurler to go undefeated while qualifying for the ERA title, following Masaru Kageura (6-0 in 1936), Takao Misonoo (11-0 in 1937) and Shigekuni Mashiba (15-0 in 1981).
 He had the most wins since Keishi Suzuki in 1978.
 He set the NPB record for consecutive wins without a loss in a season, breaking Kazuhisa Inao's 56-year-old record of 20, broke Kazumi Saitoh's NPB record of wins in 16 straight games and broke Carl Hubbell's "world record" for consecutive wins over multiple seasons (24) by winning 29 since August 2012.
 No NPB hurler had ever led in wins without a loss.
 For his superb effort, he again won the Sawamura Award.
 He became the first unanimous Best Nine pick in the PL since Tadahito Iguchi and Kenji Johjima 10 years prior.
 He also was the unanimous winner of the 2013 Pacific League Most Valuable Player Award.
 The 6th pitcher to win in the past 7 years in the PL.
 He took Rakuten to their first Japan Series.
 In Game 2, he went the distance with a 12-strikeout, 3-hit win over the Yomiuri Giants to tie the Series, a homer by Takayuki Terauchi the only real damage.
 With the bases loaded and two outs in the 6th inning of a scoreless game, he fanned former AL All-Star José López to end it.
 However, Lopez got his revenge in Game 6, hitting a key two-run homer as Tanaka's winning streak ended with a 4-2 loss to Yomiuri.
 He pitched a complete game that day, needing 160 pitches, but that did not deter his manager from using him to close the win the next day, when Rakuten won its first title with a 3-0 shutout of the Giants in Game 7 on November 3rd.
 Tanaka pitched a scoreless 9th inning and was credited with the save.
 At his request, he was called on to relieve Norimoto with the 3-0 lead.
 He allowed singles to Shuichi Murata and López but fanned pinch-hitter Kenji Yano to end the Series.
 He

 Tanaka drew a lot of interest from MLB teams for 2014, expecting to be posted in the off-season, though this was complicated by negotiations over revisions to the posting system.
 Those negotiations led to MLB and NPB agreeing to a limit of $20 million for winning bids under the system - considerably less than the $50 million plus that had been bid in the past for pitchers comparable to Tanaka, such as Yu Darvish and Daisuke Matsuzaka.
 Unhappy with the amount offered, Rakuten decided on December 19th not to go along with posting its star hurler, then less than a week later, on December 24th, turned around and announced that they would grant Tanaka's request.
 He wound up signing with the New York Yankees for seven years and $155 million on January 22, 2014.
 He made his big league debut as the Yankees' starter against the Toronto Blue Jays on April 4th, with dozens of journalists having made the trip from Japan for the occasion.
 He started with a misstep as he gave up a lead-off homer to Melky Cabrera but then settled down to earn a 7-3 win, pitching 7 solid innings.
 He gave up 3 runs (2 earned) on 6 hits, walked none and struck out 8.
 On April 16th, he gave up only 2 bunt singles over 8 innings while striking out 10 in the first game of a doubleheader against the Chicago Cubs that the Yankees won, 3-0.
 When Michael Pineda followed him with another strong performance in the nitecap, leading to a 2-0 shutout, it was the first time since 1988 that a team had recorded two whitewashings in one day.
 On May 14th, he pitched his first complete game shutout, defeating the New York Mets, 4-0, for the Yankees' first win over their crosstown rivals after 6 straight losses.
 He lost in the majors for the first time on May 20th, when he was beaten by the Chicago Cubs, 6-1, on a drizzly night at Wrigley Field.
 By then, his streak of unbeaten regular season starts had reached 42 between NPB and MLB.
 He was named the AL Pitcher of the Month for May, thanks to a 5-1 record and a 1.88 ERA.
 On June 11th, he threw a complete game and struck out 11 in beating the Seattle Mariners, 4-2, becoming the second major league pitcher to 10 wins that season, after Mark Buehrle.
 When he won his 11th game, 3-1, over the Blue Jays on June 17th, he took over the major league lead for wins with 11.
 His second loss of the season came on June 28th, courtesy of two-out solo homer by Mike Napoli of the Boston Red Sox in the 9th, for a 2-1 defeat.
 He was named to the American League All-Star team in early July, but a couple of days later, on July 9th, went on the disabled list with inflammation in his elbow, forcing him to miss the contest.
 He had complained of soreness following his worst outing of the year the day before, a 5-3 loss to the Cleveland Indians.
 The diagnosis was of a partially torn ligament; the Yankees decided to have him rest for six weeks, although the possibility of Tommy John surgery was very much present as well, and questions were asked about why the Yankees had not decided to go straight to surgery, given the poor success record of rehabilitation in similar cases.
+Masahiro gave signs that he would be ready to return in early September after some throwing sessions in August went very well, but on August 29th, he experienced a setback when he felt "general soreness" after a simulated game, making a return before the end of the year unlikely.

 Notable Achievements